-SECTION 3.2.(a) G.S.
+SECTION 3.2.(b) G.S.
 58-56A-4 is amended by adding a new subsection to read:

-"(g) No pharmacy benefits manager contract may require, either directly or indirectly or through a pharmacy services administration organization, an independent pharmacy to accept reimbursement for providing a covered prescription drug, device, or service at a rate less than the acquisition cost for the covered drug, device, or service.
+"(g)No pharmacy benefits manager contract may require, either, directly or indirectly or through a pharmacy services administration organization, an independent pharmacy or a retail community pharmacy in a pharmacy desert to accept reimbursement for providing a covered prescription drug, device, or service at a rate less than the acquisition cost for the covered drug, device, or service.
 A violation of this section is an unfair trade practice under Article 63 of this Chapter and under G.S.
 75-1.1 and is subject to all of the enforcement and penalty provisions of an unfair trade practice under this Chapter and under Article 1 of Chapter 75 of the General Statutes."

-SECTION 3.2.(b) Subsection (a) of this section applies to contracts entered into, renewed, or amended on or after October 1, 2025.
+SECTION 3.2.(c) This section applies to contracts entered into, renewed, or amended on or after October 1, 2025.